zoxpx/pxdocs/content/install-with-other/other-clouds/packet/_index.md

 Other supported bare metal cloud providers are

-* Scaleway Use this image: https://www.scaleway.com/imagehub/docker/
+* Scaleway (use this image: https://github.com/scaleway-community/scaleway-docker)
 * Digital Ocean
 * Rackspace